fiorix/go-redis/README.md

 The client supports ip:port or unix socket for connecting to redis.

-	rc := redis.New("unix:/tmp/redis.sock db=5 passwd=foobared")
+	rc := redis.New("/tmp/redis.sock db=5 passwd=foobared")

 Database ID and password can only be set by ``New()`` and can't be changed later.
-If that is required, make new connections to the server.
+If that is required, make a new connection.

 ## Credits